 Level B2 and above

-Empathy is kind of a beautiful thing.
+Empathy is a beautiful thing.
 It is about recognising another and thereby sharing someone’s experience.
 And we all do it to a greater or lesser extent; it is part of our nature.
 But can we learn empathy?

 Level B2 and above

 “Time” is one of the most-used words in the English language.
 We talk about time all the time.
 You can lose time, find time, save time, spend time, make time, take time, give time, call time and run out of time.
-You can even kill time.

 Level C1 and above